-ETRO 240B: Cisco Networking 3

-Prereq: "C" or higher in ETRO 140B

-and ETRO 140C.

-internet usage skills.
-Semester Offered: Fall

-Description: This course describes the architecture, components, and operations of routers and switches in larger and more complex networks.
+ETRO 240B: Cisco Networking 3 Credits: 3 Class Hours: 6 lecture/lab Prereq: "C" or higher in ETRO 140B and ETRO 140C.
+Recommended: Basic computer and internet usage skills.
+Semester Offered: Fall Description: This course describes the architecture components and the architecture, components, and operations of routers and switches in larger and more complex networks.
 Students learn how to configure routers and switches for advanced functionality.
 By the end of this course, students will be able to configure and troubleshoot routers and switches and resolve common issues with Open Shortest Path First (OSPF), Enhanced Interior Gateway Routing Protocol (EIGRP), and Spanning-Tree Protocol (STP) in both IPv4 and IPv6 networks.
 Students will also develop the knowledge and skills needed to implement a Wireless Local Area Network (WLAN) in a small-to-medium network.

-ETRO 240C: Cisco Networking 4
+ETRO 240C: Cisco Networking 4 Credits: 3

-Prereq: "C" or higher in ETRO 240B,

-internet usage skills.

-Description: This course discusses the WAN technologies and network services required by converged applications in a complex network.
+Class Hours: 6 lecture/lab Prereq: "C" or higher in ETRO 240B, or approval of instructor.
+Recommended: Basic computer and internet usage skills.
+Semester Offered: Spring Description: This course discusses the WAN technologies and network services required by converged applications in a complex network.
 The course enables students to understand the selection criteria of network devices and WAN technologies to meet network requirements.
 Students learn how to configure and troubleshoot network devices and resolve common issues with data link protocols.
 Students will also develop the knowledge and skills needed to implement virtual private network (VPN) operations in a complex network.